ClayFighter 2: Judgment Clay: Protagonists

 Bad Mr. Frosty - Frosty, the main character of the original ClayFighter, returns with a new look, wearing a backwards baseball cap instead of a top hat.
 Just released from prison, where he was incarcerated for beating up Santa Claus, he has been fully rehabilitated, and now fights for the side of good.
 His arena is the North Pole.

 Tiny - Tiny, the champion of the first game, is a musclebound wrestler.
 He has strong attacks such as the medicine ball.
 Tiny's ClayFighter sprite was re-used with no changes–both the other returning characters were re-animated for the sequel.
 His arena is the foyer of a castle, which is suspected to have been originally meant for Ickybod Clay.

 Blob - Blob is a mass of clay that can turn into anything he desires.
-He returns from the original ClayFighter, but he has more forms this time around, and a much busier tongue.
+He returns from the original ClayFighter.
+However, Blob has more forms this time around, and a much busier tongue.
 Before the match, he is seen morphing into a thumb and pointing it down replying that he is saying "You're goin' down!"
 His arena is a green, clay-covered city street.

 Nana Man - Nana Man is a cool, laid-back banana with a Jamaican accent.
 He spends his days chilling in the shade and sipping icy-cold drinks.
-He has a carefree attitude and is known for saying "Go to the air, mon!" during his rising kick attack.
+Nana Man has a carefree attitude and is known for saying "Go to the air, mon!" during his rising kick attack.
 His arena is a jungle temple.

 Octohead - Octohead loves to party all the time and is now putting all that energy into winning the tournament.
 Octohead attacks with acrobatic cartwheels, and a move that resembles a headspin.
 His arena is the ocean floor.

 Googoo - Googoo is a huge baby.
 He is a bad dude who plays pool, loves women, and chills with his posse in "The Crib".
-He has a spiked rattle that he uses for almost all of his attacks.
+Googoo has a spiked rattle that he uses for almost all of his attacks.
 He also hurls his bottle at the opponents from a distance.
 His arena is a street outside of a toy store.

 Hoppy - Hoppy the "Battle Bunny" was a normal little rabbit before he got ripped by talking to his muscles.
 Now that he's all diesel, aside from ravaging his neighbor's garden, Hoppy can mop the floor with the other Clayfighters to become grandmaster of Mudville.
 Hoppy is a spoof of the title character in the Terminator film series.
 His arena is a cliffside military camp.

-Kangoo - Kangoo is a boxing kangaroo who usually is too nice to her opponents and hates hurting people, despite being the World Clay Boxing Association champion.
-She wanted to retire, but her fans threatened to lynch her if she did, so she enters the tournament.
+Kangoo - Kangoo is a boxing kangaroo who usually is too nice to her opponents.
+She hates hurting people, despite being the World Clay Boxing Association champion.
+Kangoo wanted to retire, but her fans threatened to lynch her if she did; as such, she enters the tournament.
 She always carries her son into battle with her, who always sits in her pouch.
 Her arena is a boxing ring.